A Framework for Supervised Heterogeneous Transfer Learning using Dynamic Distribution Adaptation and Manifold Regularization: Introduction

-For both source and target forests, SHDA then calculates attribute contributions of the leaves that are associated with the pivots (discussed in Section~\ref{relatedwork}).
+For both source and target forests, SHDA then calculates attribute contributions of the leaves that are associated with the pivots.
 The contribution of an attribute $A_j$ is calculated as $(\frac{1}{2})^l$, where $l$ is the level of the node where $A_j$ is contributed.
 As an example, for Leaf 3 of the sample tree (see Fig.~\ref{fig:sampletree}) the contribution of attributes ``Item Group'' and ``Sales'' are 0.625 (=0.500+0.125) and 0.250 respectively.

 The attribute contributions are then used in Eq.~\eqref{shda_ps} to project the records of SDD into TDD.
-Combining the projected records with the TDD, SHDA builds the final model as the target model which is then used to classify the test data (discussed in Section~\ref{targetandtestdataset}).
+Combining the projected records with the TDD, SHDA builds the final model as the target model which is then used to classify the test data (discussed in Section~\ref{impact_targetdata}).

-In HTL, a good method should address two challenging issues~\cite{pan2010survey}: distribution divergence and feature discrepancy.
+In HeTL, a good method should address two challenging issues~\cite{pan2010survey}: distribution divergence (see Definition~\ref{def_distributiondivergence}) and feature discrepancy (see Definition~\ref{def_featurediscrepancy}).
 However, existing methods often focus on one issue and leave the other one for the further work.
 For example, ARTL~\cite{long2014adaptation} and MEDA~\cite{wang2020transfer} focus on minimizing distribution divergence while SHDA~\cite{sukhija2019supervised} attends to learning shared label distributions.

-ARTL~\cite{long2014adaptation} and MEDA~\cite{wang2020transfer} have minimized the conditional distribution divergence by using maximum mean discrepancy (MMD)~\cite{pan2008transfer} and marginal distribution divergence by exploiting intrinsic properties of manifold consistency~\cite{belkin2006manifold}.
+ARTL and MEDA minimize the conditional distribution divergence by using maximum mean discrepancy (MMD)~\cite{pan2008transfer, liu2020learning} and marginal distribution divergence by exploiting intrinsic properties of manifold consistency~\cite{belkin2006manifold}.
 However, to identify the nearest neighbors of a record during manifold regularization, the methods use a user-defined parameter $k$ which may fail to exploit the properties accurately (explained later in Section~\ref{generalframework} and Fig.~\ref{fig:manifold_k}) resulting in a low classification accuracy.
 Moreover, the methods are unable to handle the feature discrepancy.

 The feature discrepancy is handled in SHDA~\cite{sukhija2019supervised} by identifying pivots (discussed earlier) between SDD and TDD, the distribution divergence, however, is not addressed.
 Moreover, it provides higher weights to parent nodes than their children while calculating attribute contributions.
 For a leaf, the importance of a test attribute in classifying the records belonging to the leaf does not necessarily depend on the position/level of the attribute in the rule.
 It also transfers all records from SDD to TDD and may result in negative transfer~\cite{pan2010survey}.